zimmertr/Arithmetic-Logic-Unit/README.md

 #Arithmetic Logic Unit in JLS

-This repository is for an ALU that my group made for a Computer Organization class at GVSU.
+This repository is for an ALU that was made for a class project in a Computer Organization class at GVSU.

 http://www.cs.mtu.edu/~pop/jlsp/bin/JLS.html